cind/Synb0-DISCO/README.md

 The INPUTS directory must contain the following:
 * b0.nii.gz: the raw M0 image, must be named b0 to be picked up by Synb0
-* T1.nii.gz: the T1-weighted image (preferably skull-stripped with the --stripped flag)
+* T1.nii.gz: the T1-weighted image (whole-head)
+* T1_brain.nii.gz: the T1 skull stripped image
 * acqparams.txt: A text file that describes the acqusition parameters, and is described in detail on the FslWiki for topup (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup).
 Briefly, it describes the direction of distortion and tells TOPUP that the synthesized image has an effective echo spacing of 0 (infinite bandwidth).
 An example acqparams.txt is displayed below, in which distortion is in the second dimension, note that the second row corresponds to the synthesized, undistorted, b0: